 Rockville, Maryland, April 18 – In a visit to RespectAbility’s office Eleanor Clift spoke to the National Leadership Fellows about the current administration, growing up during the Civil Rights Movement and race-related issues.
 Clift is a well known columnist for The Daily Beast and an author; she was previously a reporter at Newsweek for 50 years of [click to continue...]

 Rockville, Maryland, March 16 – In a presentation to RespectAbility staff and Fellows, Michael Murray spoke about the world of disabilities, employment opportunities and overcoming stigma as a person with a disability.
 Murray is the Director of the Employer Policy Team at the Department of Labor’s Office of Disability Employment Policy.
 He happens to have [click to continue...]

 Simone Biles is known widely as the Olympic champion who dominated the sport of gymnastics during the 2016 Rio Olympics.
 Biles has won four consecutive all around titles and is the first female to do so since the 1970’s.
 She also has competed and won 14 world championship medals.
 At a young age, Biles was [click to continue...]

 Claudia Gordon is recognized as one of former President Barack Obama’s key advisors for disability issues.
-She was also the first deaf African American lawyer to graduate law school and pursue a career devoted to helping individuals with disabilities.
-Today she works in a senior role at Sprint, a company with many accessibility features that [click to continue...]
+She was also the first female deaf African American lawyer to graduate law school and pursue a career devoted to helping individuals with disabilities.
+Today she works in a senior role at Sprint, a company with many accessibility features [click to continue...]

 Harriet Tubman is known as one of the most influential leaders of our nation.
 She was a former slave turned abolitionist who bravely risked her life to free both slaves and her own family members through the underground railroad.
 Tubman was a Maryland native.
 She was born around 1820 in Dorchester, County, Md.
 Her mission [click to continue...]